Find Schools

 $24,404 Avg Student Debt

 St. Lawrence does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $60,220.
 This amount may be reduced if you receive financial aid.
-On average, bachelor’s degree students take out $24,404 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $24,404 in student loans.

 Read More…